Kamala Harris: Timeline & Major Facts

 August 11, 2020: The presidential candidate of the Democratic Party, Joe Biden, names Kamala Harris as his running mate ahead of the 2020 U.S. Presidential elections; Harris thus becomes the third female vice presidential running mate in American history, coming in behind Geraldine Ferraro and Sarah Palin

 - Her mother – Shyamala Gopalan Harris – migrated from India at the age of 19 and enrolled as a biology and nutrition student at the University of California, Berkeley.
-Shyamala proceeded to have a very successful career, receiving her PhD in 1964.
+After receiving her PhD in 1964, Shyamala proceeded to have a very successful career.

 - Kamala Harris’ father Donald J. Harris – a Jamaican immigrant – enrolled as a graduate student in economics at the University of California, Berkeley.
 He later became a Stanford University professor emeritus of economics.